 at standoff distances for Heritage applications

 Raman spectroscopy is an analytical technique capable of identifying materials by measuring the spectrum of scattered laser light from the object.
 The shift of wavelength resulting from molecular vibrations allows highly specific identification of the material.
 It is non-destructive and non-contact.
 With the development of efficient laser sources and sensitive detectors in the last three decades, it has become one of the most widely used analysis methods in the field of heritage science research.

 Benefiting from the advancement in laser optics and sensor technologies, laser-based analytical methods such as Raman spectroscopy, laser-induced breakdown spectroscopy (LIBS) and laser-induced fluorescence (LIF), have allowed a wide range of applications in heritage science.

-Remote laser-based spectroscopic techniques analysis the murals of St. Barnabas Cathedral (Nottingham, UK).
+Remote Raman analysis of murals of St. Barnabas Cathedral (Nottingham, UK).

 Addressing the Challenge

 Heritage samples are often immovable and fragile, sometimes at lofty heights or otherwise inaccessible, which limits the possibilities of sampling or contact measurements, and therefore requires in situ, non-destructive and even remote measurements.
 Remote laser spectroscopy detects light signals from a standoff distance (>5m), using a telescope and optical fibre for light collection.
 It overcomes the above limitations and significantly broadens the range of possible application scenarios.

 LIBS is a type of atomic emission spectroscopy in which highly energetic laser pulses strike the surface of the sample and ablate a small amount of material, then create a plasma in high temperature.
 In the plasma, the excited ions will give characteristic emission lines.
 LIBS can detect the characteristic lines for each element and therefore evaluate the chemical compositions of the sample.
 As only a tiny amount of material (<1mm in diameter) is consumed in the process, LIBS is considered micro-destructive.